 Policy EN1 of the Core Strategy states that opportunities for good design, that enhances the overall image of the City, should be fully realised.
 This is reiterated within the Guide to Development in Manchester SPD along with the NPPF.

-Overall, the development proposed is considered to be beneficial as it would remove a disused site and replace it with a high quality building which has a clear contextual link to the Regional Centre, providing significant regeneration benefits.
+Overall, the development proposed would deliver a high quality building which has a clear contextual link to the Regional Centre, providing significant regeneration benefits.

 Building Management